Sinai insurgency: Areas of insurgency

-Outside Sinai
+Spillover into mainland Egypt

 On 24 December 2013, sixteen people were killed and over a hundred people injured in a huge bomb which hit the Daqahliya Security Directorate in Mansoura.
 Ansar Bait al-Maqdis claimed responsibility for the attack.

 On 5 August 2014, 5 policemen were killed in an attack on a police car on Matrouh road by armed militants.

 On 28 November 2014, the militant group Sinai Province claimed responsibility for the killing of 2 army personnel in Cairo and Qaliubiya.

 On 1 December 2014, Sinai Province claimed responsibility for killing a United States citizen in Egypt's western desert in August 2014.

 On 21 December 2014, the Egyptian police raided an Ansar Beit Al-Maqdis cell in the Nile Delta killing 5 members.

 On 26 December 2014, two Ansar Bait al-Maqdis militants were killed in a gunfight in El-Salam City, on the eastern outskirts of Cairo.
 The Ministry of Interior later identified one of the dead militants as the commander of Ansar Beit El-Maqdis in the Nile Delta.

-On 11 July 2015, a car-bomb exploded near the Italian consulate in Cairo, killing one person and injuring nine others.
-None of the Italian staff of the consulate were injured as the establishment was still closed at the time of the explosion.
-Later, the Islamic State has claimed responsibility for the attack.